go-vikunja/vikunja/docs/content/doc/setup/config.md

 Environment path: `VIKUNJA_SERVICE_UNIXSOCKETMODE`

-### frontendurl
+### publicurl

-The URL of the frontend, used to send password reset emails.
+The public facing URL where your users can reach Vikunja.
+Used in emails and for the communication between api and frontend.

 Default: `<empty>`

-Full path: `service.frontendurl`
+Full path: `service.publicurl`

-Environment path: `VIKUNJA_SERVICE_FRONTENDURL`
+Environment path: `VIKUNJA_SERVICE_PUBLICURL`

 ### rootpath